shreeya20desai/An-Automated-System-For-Local-GPs/Code/ReadMe.txt

-This ReadMe file is divided in two sections, A) Steps to run through deployed application on Azure and B) Steps to run the Automated System for Local GPs locally.
+This ReadMe file provides the Steps to run through deployed application on Azure

 A)  Steps to run through deployed application on Azure